-It also has an Internal Control and Risk Management system, which allows to efficiently carry out the tasks of identification, mitigation and monitoring of risks, enabling the integration of the Risk Management system in the decision-making line of the Entity and the elaboration of an aggregate risk map, which allows a global vision of the main risks to which the Entity is exposed.
+It also has an Internal Control and Risk Management system, which allows to efficiently carry out the tasks of identification, mitigation, and monitoring of risks, enabling the integration of the Risk Management system in the decision-making line of the Entity and the elaboration of an aggregate risk map, which allows a global vision of the main risks to which the Entity is exposed.

 Regarding the risk profile, the main risk to which the Entity is exposed is market risk.
-This represents 42% of the Solvency Capital Requirement before diversification.
+This represents 47% of the Solvency Capital Requirement before diversification.
 This fact is explained by the volume of assets exposed to the property risk that the company has in its portfolio.

-The investment portfolio as of 31 December 2022 is composed of 45% of non-residential property, 22% of investment funds, 12% of equities and 21% of fixed income.
+The investment portfolio as of 31 December 2023 is composed of 29% of non-residential property, 20% of bonds, 18% of private debt and 15% of investment funds.